slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ## On leadership

 <!--
-#q["The task of leadership is not to put greatness into people, but to elicit it, for the greatness is there already." -- John Buchan $  1875  $]
+> *"The task of leadership is not to put greatness into people, but to elicit it, for the greatness is there already." -- John Buchan [1875]
-#q["Leadership is the art of getting someone else to do something you want done because he wants to do it." -- Dwight D. Eisenhower $  1890  $]
-#q["A leader is one who knows the way, goes the way, and shows the way." -- John C. Maxwell $  1947  $]

 - a autoridade é delegavel mas a responsabilidade n é delegavel
 - a leader makes the people next to them better version of themselves.